 “An infographic showing the steps for LLM optimization, including keyword research, concise writing, and FAQ integration.”

-9. Leverage Internal Linking
+9. Use Internal Linking

 Internal links improve the contextual relevance of your content and help LLMs understand relationships between topics.